rcortx/handwritten-digit-extraction/README.md

 # Reading a handwritten number from an image of a form

 ### Problem Statement
 Read a hand written number on different types of physical forms.
-Number may be of arbitary denomination (length), is not OCR friendly (enclosed within printed boxes - check below) and may contain noise. cost of misclassification is 100 times than that of classifying a number as UNKNOWN
+Number may be of arbitary denomination (length), is not OCR friendly (is not enclosed within printed boxes - check below) and may contain noise. cost of misclassification is 100 times than that of classifying a number as UNKNOWN

 Relevant Metrics: